gokusippinlean/gokusippinlean.github.io/_posts/2023-12-29-world-is-yours.md

 Usually something stupid like,

-# If I fuck with you I won't ask about the body just pass me a shovel
+# "If I fuck with you I won't ask about the body just pass me a shovel"

 like dude c'mon you are 34 and behind on child support please get your CDL.
 I am not here to hate on any man but this movie attracts some really lame people to it.